painful feet Lyme disease

 What It Feels Like

 Research shows that peripheral nerve dysfunction occurs in patients with late Lyme disease, with many experiencing distal paresthesia and sensory loss.
-Patients can describe:
+Patients describe:

 • Walking on bruises